President Rodrigo Duterte’s economic team is expecting a strong economic comeback in 2021 and 2022.

 Philippine GDP, so far, is the worst performer in Asia, registering a 10% contraction in the first 3 quarters of the year, while most countries started to post just single-digit contractions.

-Despite the sharper-than-expected decline, the DBCC is sticking with its projection that GDP growth for 2021 would settle between 6.5% to 7.5%, and hit somewhere between 8% to 10% in 2022.
+Despite the sharper-than-expected decline, the DBCC is sticking to its projection that GDP growth for 2021 would settle between 6.5% and 7.5%, and hit somewhere between 8% and 10% in 2022.

 This ambitious projection was made along with the assumption that the entire country would still be in some form of quarantine restrictions for the entire 2021.

 “The projection for next year assumes that we will have a modified GCQ (general community quarantine) or a relaxed version of that for the rest of the year because clearly, we cannot go back to normal life without the vaccine,” said Acting Socioeconomic Planning Secretary Karl Chua.

 Chua added that the economic managers revised their growth forecast upward for 2022 as the vaccine is expected to be widely available by that time, and lockdown restrictions are assumed to be fully lifted by then.